abhishekh203/skillmap/Execution.md

 ### How It Works

-- **Entity-Based (Pillars 3, 4, 5, 6)**: The system finds stories from *any* War Room source where at least one of the listed entity names appears. (e.g., if BBC mentions "Irfaan Ali", it shows up in Pillar 5).
+- **Entity-Based (Pillars 3, 4, 5, 6)**: The system finds stories from *any* War Room source where at least one of the listed entity names appears. (e.g., if BBC mentions "Irfaan Ali", it shows up in "Ali & Jagdeo").
-- **Source-Based (Pillars 1, 2)**: The system finds *all* stories published by those specific sources, regardless of who they mention, effectively creating a dedicated "Domestic" feed and an "International" feed.
+- **Semantic-Based (Pillars 1, 2)**: Since these pillars don't track specific people, they rely on the Postgres `pgvector` semantic AI search to find stories matching the general topic of domestic or international Guyana news.
-- **Combined Views**: The API allows combining multiple entities (like `Irfaan Ali` + `Bharrat Jagdeo` + `PPP/C`) into a single "Ali & Jagdeo" digest to match the UI sidebar exactly.
+- **Always All Sources**: We never restrict a pillar to specific newspapers.
+If an international paper covers a domestic issue, we want it in the digest.

 ---